-Chris Boyle is a consultant with the Search and Consulting Group and a member of the Diversity, Equity, and Inclusion Practice Group.
+Chris Boyle is a search consultant with the Search and Consulting Group and a member of the Diversity, Equity, Inclusion, and Belonging Practice Group.

 Chris brings 15 years of independent school experience from North Shore Country Day School (IL) where he has served as Assistant Head of School and Academic Dean since 2010.
 In his role, he was instrumental in the school’s institutional and strategic initiative leadership, authoring two strategic plans and managing the vision and growth of the Global Citizenship Program, Faculty Evaluation System, Off-Campus Study Risk Management Practices, Educational Technology, and Library Programs.
 He oversaw all academic departments and guided the development of the JK-12 academic program.
 Chris also led faculty recruitment, hiring, retention, professional development, and evaluation.
 From 2004 to 2010, Chris served as NSCD’s Director of College Counseling.
 Prior to NSCD, he worked in various roles in the Office of Admission at Knox College (IL) from 1992 to 2004, holding the position of Senior Associate Director of Admission from 1999 to 2004.